-- 1. Designation of Manager; Prudent Person.
+- 1. Designation of Manager: Prudent Person.
 Subject to the terms and conditions contained in this Agreement, KRS hereby appoints Manager as investment manager of the Account with full power and discretion to manage such assets of the Account as KRS designates, such assets not otherwise being subject to the management or control of another investment manager specifically appointed by KRS.
 Manager hereby accepts appointment as investment manager of the Account pursuant to the terms of this Agreement.
 Manager shall discharge its duties under this Agreement solely in the interest of KRS with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent investment manager acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of like character and with like aims.
 In addition, Manager is a "fiduciary" of KRS, as that term is defined the U.S. Employee Retirement Income Security Act of 1974, as amended ("ERISA"), with respect to the investment and management of the assets in the Account. - 2.
 Custody of Account Assets.
 KRS has established or will establish one or more investment accounts at a custodian of KRS's choice (the "Custodian").
 Title to all Systems' Account assets shall at all times be registered in the name of Systems or the name of the Systems' Master Custodian or its nominee for the account of Systems, and the indicia of ownership of all Systems' Account assets shall at all times be maintained in trust by the Systems' Master Custodian.
 The Manager shall at no time have the right to physically possess or to have the securities making up the Account registered in its own name or that of its nominee, nor shall the Manager in any manner acquire or become possessed of any income or proceeds distributable by reason of selling, holding or controlling the Account.
 KRS shall instruct the Custodian to provide the Manager with written statements of the Account, at least monthly, and such other information as Manager may reasonably request from time to time. - 3.
 Investment Policy and Procedures.
-The Manager hereby agrees to provide the services enumerated in Item 1 and Item 2 above in accordance with the Statement of Investment Policy, as amended, (the "Investment Policy") as issued by Systems, which is attached hereto as Attachment I and incorporated herein by this reference, and the Portfolio Guidelines for the Manager (the "Guidelines"), which are attached hereto as Attachment II and incorporated herein by this reference.
+The Manager hereby agrees to provide the services enumerated in Item 1 and Item 2 above in accordance with the Statement of Investment Policy and Procedures (the "Investment Policy") as issued by Systems, which is attached hereto as

+Attachment I and incorporated herein by this reference, and the Portfolio Guidelines for the Manager (the "Guidelines"), which are attached hereto as Attachment II and incorporated herein by this reference.
 Manager shall exercise its power and authority with respect to the Account in accordance with the Investment Policy.
 The Investment Policy and Guidelines shall remain in effect until such time as KRS approves (in writing) a modification to the Investment Policy or Guidelines.
-KRS will provide the Manager prior written notice of any modification to the Investment Policy or Guidelines and provide the Manager a reasonable amount of time to implement such modifications.
 Notwithstanding anything to the contrary contained herein, in the event the terms of the Guidelines conflict with those of the Investment Policy, the terms of the Investment Policy shall control.
-The Manager will attempt to obtain the "best available price and most favorable execution" as set forth in Section 4 with respect to all Account transactions.
+The Manager will attempt to obtain the "best available price and most favorable execution" with respect to all Account transactions.